Sabbatical FAQ

 Why is this a good thing now?

-Restoration is completing 14 years of existence and Pastor Rob is completing 25 years of full-time pastoral ministry.
-When Pastor Rob requested a Sabbatical, the leadership team unanimously voted yes as we want to support his decision and time through this journey.
-To follow the best practices of those who have served well, we desire to follow the Sustaining Pastoral Excellence guidance from our denomination, our conference, and other ministries for Sabbatical lengths.
-The recommendation is 6 weeks of sabbatical leave every 4 years or 3 months of sabbatical leave every 7 years.
+Restoration is 14 years old and Pastor Rob is completing 25 years of full-time pastoral ministry.
+As a leadership team, we desire to learn from the best practices of those who have served well.
+We want to follow the Sustaining Pastoral Excellence guidance from our denomination, our conference and other ministries which recommends 6 weeks of sabbatical leave every 4 years or 3 months of sabbatical leave every 7 years.
 Pastor Rob previously had a six-week sabbatical in 2014.

 How long will the sabbatical be?